Lesson Plan - Get It!

 A few years later, Victoria married a prince from Germany, Prince Albert of Saxe-Coburg and Gotha.
 It was a happy marriage overall, and together they had nine children.

-Albert died in 1861 at the young age of 42, and his death devastated Victoria.
+Albert died in 1861 at 42, which devastated Victoria.
 She had relied on him for so many years that she found it almost impossible to live without him.
-She became very depressed and did not want to carry on with the demands of being queen.
+She became very depressed and did not want to continue with the demands of being queen.

 Although Victoria grieved for Albert for the rest of her life, she was eventually persuaded to return to public life.